mbaytas/MAVA337Labs/Lab2_Java_ConditionsInteractions/README.md

 ### 3) Object Interactions

 Notice that we are keeping information about the car's owner (their name and ID number) in two instance variables that belong to the `Car` class.
 This is not optimal, for many reasons.
 For example, a student can have more than one vehicle that they want to register for parking on campus.
-We may also want to extend our system in the future, to store more information about students.
+We may also want to extend our system in the future, to represent more information.
 Thus, we will now create a new `Student` class and associate `Student` objects with our `Car` objects.

 - Create a new class called `Student` with two instance variables: an `int` called `id` and a `String` called `name`.
 - Write the constructor to set the student's name and ID upon instantiation.